 - BeyondTrust Connection Agents will update automatically after the site upgrades.

 - BeyondTrust Integration Clients will not automatically update after the site upgrades.
 Integration Clients will need to be re-installed manually.
-Integration Client installers are available from the Downloads page of ssc.bomgar.com.
+Integration Client installers are available from the Downloads page of beyondtrustcorp.service-now.com/csm.

-- Upon upgrading, it will be necessary to regenerate any installer packages previously created for Jump Clients and access consoles.
+- Upon upgrading, it is strongly recommended to regenerate any installer packages previously created for Jump Clients and access consoles.
 The clients themselves will update as described above.
-However, the installer files for them will invalidate once the appliance which generated them is upgraded.